 It’s been said by some that sugar is the new tobacco.
 While that claim may sound extreme, there is plenty of data to support it.
-The added or “free” sugars found in soda, cereals, low-fat desserts and thousands of other processed foods have consistently been linked to serious, often life-threatening diseases.
+The truth about sugar is that added or “free” sugars found in soda, cereals, low-fat desserts and thousands of other processed foods have consistently been linked to serious, often life-threatening diseases.

 So is all sugar bad?
 Not necessarily.
 Natural sugars, such as the kind found in fruit, are processed differently by your body than added sugars.
 The effects of the sugar in an apple, for example, are offset by fiber, which slows digestion and helps prevent extreme blood-sugar spikes.
 Pair it with a healthy fat like peanut butter and the mitigating effects are further enhanced.

-Truth About Sugar: The average American consumes 82 grams of added sugar per day.
-Obesity is at epidemic proportions, type 2 diabetes is more prevalent than ever, and nearly 10% of children are thought to have nonalcoholic fatty liver disease.
+The average American consumes 82 grams of added sugar per day.
+Obesity is at epidemic proportions, and type 2 diabetes is more prevalent than ever.
+Nearly 10% of children are thought to have nonalcoholic fatty liver disease.
 While there are other risk factors at play — including genetic predisposition as well as our ever-more-sedentary lifestyle — sugar is clearly a major part of the problem.